 You see all the open house signs around town and think this must be important.
 WRONG!

 The dirty little secret in real estate is that open houses benefit real estate agents, not home sellers.
 Any serious buyer is going to schedule a showing with an agent.
 Open houses do not sell houses.

 What they do is bring people into your home that don't belong.
 Why would you want to have unqualified buyers walking through your door?
 Worse yet why would you want to dramatically increase the odds of potential theft or damage to the home.
 Outstanding real estate agents always discuss the pros and cons of holding an open house.

 In additon, social media has presented an opportunity for virtual open houses!
 We have the ability to have your listing show up on the social feeds of individuals located within a certain zip code, map area, income range, buying habits etc. This is the new more effective "open house" that can instantly market your home to thousands of prospects.

 Do you have contractors you can refer to help prepare the property?

 Absolutley!
-Being a real investment real estate company we work vendors/contractors literally every day.
-We have affordable vendors for carpet, paining, handyman, etc!
+Being we are an investment real estate company we work with vendors/contractors literally every day.
+We have affordable vendors for carpet, painting, handyman, etc!
 We are more than happy to help you assess and even help schedule vendor quotes asap!